 Competition and Other Dirigibles

-There had even been a controversy surrounding the flight, right after he was able to complete it.
-It was about a certain last minute rule about the precise timing of the dirigible’s flight.
-After several days of validation and discussion by the committee for the prize, Alberto was still awarded the prize and the prize money which totaled 125,000 francs.
+There was controversy surrounding the flight, regarding a last minute rule about the precise timing of the dirigible’s flight.
+After several days of validation and discussion by the committee for the prize, Alberto was awarded the prize and the prize money which totaled 125,000 francs.
 He donated 75,000 francs to the poor people in Paris.

-After his evident success in lighter airships, he then focused his attention to giving flight to heavier vehicles and come 1905, he was able to finish his first design for a fixed-wing aircraft along with another design for a helicopter.
-It was on the 23rd of October in 1906 when he was first able to realize his dream of flying a heavier aircraft called the 14-bis.
+After his evident success in lighter airships, he then focused his attention to giving flight to heavier vehicles.
+In 1905, he was able to finish his first design for a fixed-wing aircraft along with another design for a helicopter.
+On the 23rd of October in 1906 he was able to realize his dream of flying a heavier aircraft called the 14-bis.
+The biplane frame design was a multiple box-like structure to give it strength and it was powered by a V8 engine.
+The frame was constructed with aluminum sockets and was made of bamboo and pine.
+This frame was then covered in silk.
 He flew it in front of an audience and the flight had a distance of 60 meters while being 15 feet high in the air.

 This was a very well-documented event and it was also the first flight to have been verified by the Aéro-Club de France.
 Another record set by Alberto was being able to fly a distance of 220 meters in just 21.5 seconds, and this was credited by the Federation Aeronautique Internationale.

 He created several other aircrafts, and along with those inventions, he popularized the newly invented wristwatch since he needed to measure the flight time intervals.
-He popularized its use by men back in the 20th century, and Cartier came up with the brilliant solution of having a leather-strapped wristwatch which would allow Alberto to check the time while keeping both hands on the plane controls.
-Since then, Alberto never took flight without his Cartier watch.
+He popularized its use by men back in the early 20th century, and Cartier came up with the brilliant solution of having a leather-strapped wristwatch which would allow Alberto to check the time while keeping both hands on the plane controls.
+After that, Alberto never took flight without his Cartier watch.

-There were mysteries surrounding his death – there were several angles which included suicide and murder.
+There were mysteries surrounding his death in 1932 – there were several theories which included suicide and murder.
 He was buried in Rio De Janeiro and his own house in Petrópolis, Brazil is currently a museum.